 There are several risks that accompany trading bank stocks.
 For one, unlike tech companies, bank stocks tends to lack volatility.
 This lack of volatility happens because banks rarely make headlines.

 As such, as a trader, you can lack opportunities to buy and short the firms.
-There are also regulatory risks since many regulators put more focus on the banking sector.
+Other risks when investing in bank stocks are:

 The banking sector is a diverse one in the US.
 The sector is home to some of the biggest companies in the US like Goldman Sachs, JP Morgan, and Citigroup.
 In this article, we have looked at some of the top types of banking stocks and the key data to watch.